raviqqe/doc/posts/stak/embedding-scheme-in-rust.md

 ### Initializing the crate

-First, initialize a binary crate for the HTTP server with the following commands:
+First, initialize a binary crate for the HTTP server by running the following commands:

 ```sh
 cargo init http-server